Written by Elliot Connor

 “Two roads diverged in a wood, and I—

 And that has made all the difference.”

 For ages I started almost all of my emails in the exact same way- “My name’s Elliot Connor, I’m 15 years old and passionate about nature.”
 I must have sent dozens of emails out to environmental charities and organizations of every shape and size.
-Most of them declines to respond- of the few that did, most spoke of duty of care, lack of resources, etc. If I was lucky, it might end with “But keep up your passion for nature.”
+Most of them declined to respond – and of the few that did, most spoke of duty of care, lack of resources, etc. If I was lucky, it might end with “But keep up your passion for nature.”
 Thanks.

-I was- and still am- hugely idealistic.
+I was – and still am – hugely idealistic.
 Older people might call it naivety, framing it as a weakness; but I disagree.
 Greta Thunberg wasn’t shouted down as a lazy bugger and a truant for skipping school on Fridays.
-She had a vision and she saw it through to completion, surely far beyond even her imagination could have led.
-And so it is that I reach the latest stage in my life: my own vision forward.
+She had a vision and she saw it through to completion, surely far beyond where even her imagination could have led her.
+This is the latest stage in my life: my own vision forward.

-Excepting my age, that old email address quote above would be just as true now as the first time I wrote it, if not more so.
-And yet my address has changed, and in a none-too subtle way.
-Recently my messages have begun “I’m a 16-yr-old Sydneysider who’s fed up with how humans view other animals.”
+Forgetting my age, that old email quote above would be just as true now as the first time I wrote it, if not more so.
+And yet my message has changed, and in a non-too subtle way.
+Recently my messages have begun with “I’m a 16-yr-old Sydneysider who’s fed up with how humans view other animals.”
 Similar, but different.
 It continues: “but what’s more, I’ve got a vision to fix it.”
 And it wasn’t an easy path getting there.

-This frustration has stayed with me, festered in me for years until now- until I found my solution.
-Just over a week ago I set up the Human Nature group: a gathering of nature-lovers, environmentalists and activists from all walks of life united with a single purpose: to connect people for the planet, reminding the human race of our place alongside other lifeforms.
-You see, it is with action that I have found my salve.
+This frustration has stayed with me, festered in me for years until now – until I found my solution.
+Just over a week ago I set up the Human Nature group: a gathering of nature-lovers, environmentalists and activists from all walks of life united with a single purpose: to connect people with the planet, reminding the human race of our place alongside other life forms.
+You see, it is with action that I have found my salvation.

 For more of Elliot, follow @elliotconnor36 on Instagram